Howze Board

 The Howze Board was the informal name given to the Tactical Mobility Requirements Board created at the direct request of Secretary of Defense Robert McNamara to review and test new concepts integrating helicopters as close air support into the United States Army.
 Helicopters had been used during the Korean War to ferry wounded and supplies.
 Some U.S. combat officers recognized the possibility of using armed helicopters to carry heavy ordnance.

 But other organizations and branches strenuously objected to allowing the Army to deliver ordnance via aircraft.
 The Army Staff in the Pentagon responded slowly to a study from the Army Aircraft Requirements Review Board chaired by Lieutenant general Gordon B. Rogers that suggested adopting helicopters for use in a combat role.
 McNamara bypassed Secretary of the Army Elvis Jacob Stahr Jr., in what many considered a slap in the face, to conduct a review "in an atmosphere divorced from traditional viewpoints and past policies."

 McNamara directed Lieutenant general Hamilton H. Howze, the Army's first director of aviation, to conduct a review of the tactical possibilities suggested by the Rogers study.
 The Board prescribed an airmobility doctrine integrating helicopters into combat.
 The proposed changes in Army doctrine were the equivalent to those made by the United States Cavalry when they got off their horses and adopted use of armor.

 History

 The roots of the Howze Board may be found in the 1960 Army Aircraft Requirements Review Board (commonly referred to as the Rogers Board, after its chairman, Lieutenant General Gordon B. Rogers).
 The Rogers Board concentrated on evaluating aircraft designs (both helicopters and light fixed wing designs) for the Army and did not develop plans for their operational use, focusing instead on design issues and the question of how often replacement designs should be considered.
 It did recommend that an operational use study be considered, and mentioned the possibility of creating a unit to test operational concepts.
 Both these suggestions would find expression in the Howze Board.

 The Howze Board was also shaped by the growing conflict in South Vietnam and tensions between the Army and the United States Air Force regarding the Army's aviation program in general.
 Under earlier agreements, the Army could only operate aircraft under certain weight and size restrictions.
 There were also limits placed on arming such aircraft.
-The Air Force focused its objections on Army fixed wing aircraft (the OV-1 Mohawk and Caribou), and the Caribou was transferred to the Air Force in 1966.
+The Air Force focused its objections on Army fixed wing aircraft (the OV-1 Mohawk and CV-2 Caribou), and the Caribou was transferred to the Air Force in 1966.
 Before the Howze Board "the Caribou and the Mohawk were the two major symbols of Army-Air Force disagreement and more time was devoted to these systems than to the entire mobility concept itself."